Original air date: 5/16/1999

-- Karma Houdini: Snake steals all of The Simpsons' vacation money and (as far as the episode is concerned) he doesn't get punished for it nor do The Simpsons get their money back.
+- Snake steals all of The Simpsons' vacation money and (as far as the episode is concerned) he doesn't get punished for it nor do The Simpsons get their money back.

 - By the same token, Homer steals Ned's tickets to Chuck Garabedian's seminar, and the entire Flanders family's seats to Japan.

-- Lucky Translation: The Spanish version of Terminator 2: Judgment Day translated "Hasta la vista, baby!" is "Sayonara, baby!".
+- Lucky Translation: The European Spanish version of Terminator 2: Judgment Day translated "Hasta la vista, baby!" as "Sayonara, baby!"
 Sayonara means "goodbye" in Japanese, so the phrase fits even better when Homer repeats it that way in the European Spanish dub of this episode.